Soluto/simple-fake-server/readme.md

 ### Assertion Methods

-fakeServer instance exposes 3 methods that can be used for assertions.
+fakeServer instance exposes 3 methods that can be helpful for your tests assertions.

 * **`hasMade(routeCallTester: RouteCallTester)`**
-Returns true/false, based on weather this route was called since the server was started.
+Returns true/false, based on whether this route was called since the server was started.
 Usage example:
 ```js
 var route = fakeServer.http.get().to('/your/api').willSucceed();